 Real estate wholesaling requires finding properties available at below-market prices and having access to cash buyers.
 Although wholesaling calls for neither cash nor good credit, a wholesaler may have to do a sizable volume of deals because the profits per transaction are modest.

 Real Estate Tips

 - Consider working with a financial advisor experienced in real estate.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Real estate has its share of shady practices.
 There are seven scams, in particular, that you should be on the lookout for.

 Photo credit: ©iStock.com/AndreyPopov, ©iStock.com/ridvan_celik, ©iStock.com/irabassi